Frequently Asked Questions

 When it comes to energy, we have no choice.
 We must have electricity to function in the modern world.
 So…

-… If you install solar in your home or business, you’ve created a revenue source for yourself, you’ve increased the equity of your own home, and you’ve helped the environment with clean energy.
-When you buy from your power company, you’re making their stock holders rich.
-That’s the choice.
+If you install solar in your home or business, you’ve create a revenue source for yourself, you’ve increased the equity of your home, and you help the environment with clean energy.
+When you buy energy from your power company, you’re making their stock holders rich instead.

 Does solar work in NH?

-The solar industry grew over 350% last year in NH.
+YES!
+The solar industry grows twofold every year in NH.
 We get more sun than Germany (a nearly self-sufficient renewable energy country) and more than 35% of all homes in Germany are solar powered.
-We can make your home or business self-sufficient using the free space on your roof almost exclusively.
+We can make your home or business self-sufficient using the free space on your roof or property.

 Can I sell the extra power I do not use?

-Well, no. Here’s what happens.
-The extra power your system produces during the summer and on any super sunny days is “banked” by your power company into your account.
-Then, during the shorter days of winter, at night or on rainy days, you use your credits.
+Well, not exactly.
+Here is what happens: the extra power your system produces during the summer and on any super sunny days is “banked” by your power company into your account.
+Then, during the shorter days of winter, at night, or on rainy days, you use your credits.
 This is called net metering.
-However, see below.

 What is a REC?

 How much is it and can I afford it?

-The short answer is yes.
-Most everybody can afford it.
-Between the state’s cash rebate and the federal tax incentives your system’s price is covered up to 50% for residential systems and even more for commercial businesses.
+The short answer is yes, everyone can afford it.
+Between the state’s cash rebate and the federal tax incentives your system’s price is paid for up to 50% for residential systems and even more for commercial businesses.

 The price depends on the size of the system you may need, as each system is tailored around your needs.
-However, our rates are very competitive Typical systems starts around $3.00 per watt for roof mounted and $3.50 for ground mounted systems.
-We can more accurately assess this on the phone with you.
+However, our rates are very competitive.
+We can more accurately assess this over the phone or on-site with you.

 Where are the materials made?

 How much maintenance will my solar system require?

-None – the snow and rain we experience in New Hampshire clean the panels for you.
+None – the snow and rain we experience here in New Hampshire will clean the panels.
 Nothing is required of you to ensure production.